 We will notify members about the next NWEAZ Work Session.

 NWEAZ Indigenous women business owners acknowledge their accomplishments and with their collective voices bring to attention concerns of their business communities.
-NWEAZ members invite you to learn more about Native American Heritage Month.
+NWEAZ member’s efforts are all on a voluntary basis.

 Together We Make a Difference